ericcolwell/Exploratory_Data_Analysis/README.md

 # Exploratory_Data_Analysis
-you will access a data dictionary file and its corresponding data flat file.
-You will analyze the data set using specific techniques, create visualizations, and deliver the results of your analysis.
+Access a data dictionary file and its corresponding data flat file.
+Analyze the data set using specific techniques, create visualizations, and deliver the results of the analysis.